mercedes-benz/product-kit_react/README.md

 Note that you have to set `color="inherit"` when using icons on colored background in order to receive the correct contrast color.

-> All custom colors of Daimler TSS are mentioned in [Product Kit Core](https://github.com/mercedes-benz/product-kit_core).
+> All custom colors of Mercedes-Benz Tech Innovation are mentioned in [Product Kit Core](https://github.com/mercedes-benz/product-kit_core).

 ### Spacing